 Where to eat near Luquillo Beach

 In US cities, we have food trucks.
-In Puerto Rico, they have the Luquillo Beach food shacks.
-These buildings really do look like shacks, but looks can be deceiving.
+In Puerto Rico, they have the Luquillo Beach food kiosks.
+These buildings look almost like shacks, but looks can be deceiving.
 There are dozens of choices, from local cuisine to drinks to desserts.
-We ate at different shacks almost every day; many even offer a take-out option for those evenings when you’re traveling with kids.
+We ate at different kiosks almost every day; many even offer a take-out option for those evenings when you’re traveling with kids.

 A family trip to Puerto Rico offers something for everyone.
 Outdoor activities, history, culture and beautiful beaches.
 So parents, forget the passports and take the kids to Puerto Rico!